Skip to page content

 After discharge

-When you leave the stroke unit, you may start to have - or still have - emotional changes and feelings of depression.
-If these feelings continue it is important to discuss this with your GP.
+When you leave the Stroke Unit, you may start to have - or still have - emotional changes and feelings of depression.
+If these feelings continue it is important to discuss this with the people who are supporting you in the community, such as your GP or professionals within the community rehabilitation teams.

 Stroke and your family